Kelp Bass

 Key Features

-- Third, fourth, and fifth dorsal spines are roughly the same length
+- Third, fourth, and fifth dorsal spines are nearly equal in length

-- Stout body with a large mouth and protruding lower jaw
+- Large mouth with a slightly protruding lower jaw

 When You’ll See Them